Prometheus (DC Comics)

-Prometheus is a name used by multiple supervillains appearing in comic books published by DC Comics.
+Prometheus is a name used by multiple supervillains appearing in American comic books published by DC Comics.
 Created by writer Grant Morrison and penciller Arnie Jorgensen, the most recognized version first appeared in New Year's Evil: Prometheus (February 1998).
 Commonly an adversary of the Justice League and a villainous foil personality to Batman (similar to villains Killer Moth, Wrath, and Hush), Prometheus would serve as an enemy to superheroes including Batman, Green Arrow and Midnighter.

 In 2009, Prometheus was ranked as IGN's 80th Greatest Comic Book Villain of All Time.
 On The CW's live-action Arrowverse TV series Arrow, the character was portrayed by Josh Segarra and voiced by Michael Dorn.

 Publication history

 Curt Calhoun debuted in Blue Beetle (vol. 6) #3 (August 1986).
 A new version of Prometheus debuted in New Year's Evil: Prometheus (February 1998) and returned in JLA #16–17 (March–April 1998) and #36–41 (December 1999–May 2000).
 The character was then impersonated for a time by Chad Graham, but returned in Faces of Evil: Prometheus #1 (March 2009).
 Prometheus starred as the villain in the limited series Justice League: Cry for Justice #1–7 (September 2009–April 2010), and was killed at the conclusion of the story.

 Writer Mike Conroy noted "...with his technologically advanced armor and weapons arsenal, which can download the fighting techniques of the world's top martial artists...he (Prometheus) turned out to be a formidable foe, as the JLA found out".